tiiuae/ghaf/docs/src/ref_impl/reference_implementations.md

   * to extend and change packages with [overlays](https://nixos.wiki/wiki/Overlays)
   * to [override](https://nixos.org/guides/nix-pills/override-design-pattern.html) packages

-Even when unmodified upstream is often preferred, even ideal, to ensure timely security updates from upstream — customizations are sometimes required.
+Even when unmodified upstream is often preferred, even ideal, to ensure timely security updates from upstream—customizations are sometimes required.

 ### Example

-To support a reference board without a vendor board support package (BSP) — bootloader, kernel, device drivers — is often not feasible.
+To support a reference board without a vendor board support package (BSP)—bootloader, kernel, device drivers—is often not feasible.
 With this approach, we can overlay the generic NixOS Linux kernel with the vendor kernel and add a vendor bootloader to build a target image.

 Often the vendor BSPs are also open source but sometimes contain unfree binary blobs from the vendor's hardware.
 Those are handled by allowing ``unfree`` - if the user agrees with the end-user license agreement (EULA).
 If not, ``unfree`` support can be dropped along with that part of the BSP support.